What we want to achieve…

 Understand how her child develops

-and the how this will affect a child’s capacity to deal with stress, trauma and change in the family unit.
+and how this will affect a child’s capacity to deal with stress, trauma and change in the family unit.
 Many children involved with Samunnat have witnessed violence towards their mothers and, in some situations, they have been the target of violence themselves.
 Sometimes this has contributed to behavioral issues and physical problems.

 Be supported to be an effective and loving parent